 ERAS Experience section examples can be a great guide to planning your own experience descriptions.
 Whether you are applying to the most competitive or least competitive residencies, your applications must be outstanding.
-The Experience section of your Curriculum Vitae is a great opportunity to provide program directors and faculty with your professional background, experiences, and skills you developed throughout your medical school journey.
+The Experience section of your application is a great opportunity to provide program directors and faculty with the skills and aptitudes you developed throughout your medical school journey.
+In this blog, learn tips to create your ERAS experience entries and read excellent ERAS Experience section examples that you can use to inspire your own!

-What is the ERAS Experience Section?
+What Should You Include on the ERAS Experience Section?

-For each experience you include, you will be required to provide the following information:
+For each experience you include, you will be required to provide the following information.

-Work Experiences
+ERAS Work Experiences

 And if you are wondering whether your clinical rotations and electives can be included in your ERAS Experience section, you are not alone.
 Technically, you can include these experiences.
 However, you should base your decision to include or exclude them based on your status as an applicant.
 What do we mean by this?